ItsBranK/BakkesModInjectorCs/README.md

 - Detailed process and injection status events in the Home tab
 - Collapsable changelog box with the latest BakkesMod news
 - View your installed plugins and have the option to uninstall them
+- Diverse settings, you have full control over the Injector.
 - Multiple injection modes, Timeout, Manual, and Always Injected.
 - Crash log exporter, exports all log files and crash reports into a single zip file
 - Both reinstall and uninstall BakkesMod in the Settings tab